szepeviktor/w3-total-cache-fixed/readme.txt

 Please reach out to all of these people and support their projects if you're so inclined.

 == Changelog ==

+= 0.9.4.6.3 =
+* Security Headers section added to Browser Cache -- X-Frame-Options, X-XSS-Protection, X-Content-Type-Options, HTTP Public Key Pinning, Content Security Policy, HTTP Strict Transport Security, and Session Cookies
+* Checkbox under CDN to allow CDN URLs to be used for the Media Library when on admin pages
+* Bug fix to Amazon Web Services (AWS) Cloudfront (origin pull) distributions
+* Bug fix for page cache's categories, tags, author, and custom fields
+* WP-CLI prime - tweak for sitemaps
+* Bug fix to now allow flushing of a post/page's cache when changing from published to draft/pending review

 = 0.9.4.6.2 =
 * Fixed a strict mode error specific to PHP 5.4/5.6 users